 Christopher W. Gerold Christopher W. Gerold is the Chief of the New Jersey Bureau of Securities ("Bureau") and, pursuant to N.J.S.A.
 49:3-66(a), acts as its principal executive officer.
 As the Bureau Chief, Mr. Gerold is responsible for the administration and enforcement of the New Jersey Uniform Securities Law and regulations.
 The primary mission of the Bureau is the protection of New Jersey investors.
 The Bureau regulates the offer and sale of securities in New Jersey through its registration of securities offerings, financial professionals and companies, and enforcement of the New Jersey Uniform Securities Law.

 Mr. Gerold is also the current President of the North American Securities Administrators Association (“NASAA”) and former Chair of NASAA’s Enforcement Section.

-Mr. Gerold started his legal career as a Deputy Attorney General in the Securities Fraud Prosecution Section of the New Jersey Division of Law, where from 2005 to 2010 he represented the Bureau during investigations and as a lead trial attorney in litigated matters.
-Mr. Gerold represented the Bureau in some of the Bureau's most complex and contentiously litigated matters, including cases involving suitability, Ponzi schemes, penny stock fraud, failures to supervise, and registration.
+Mr. Gerold started his legal career as a Deputy Attorney General in the Securities Fraud Prosecution Section of the New Jersey Division of Law, where from 2005 to 2010 he represented the Bureau during investigations and was a lead trial attorney in litigated matters.
+Mr. Gerold represented the Bureau in some of its most complex and contentiously litigated matters, including cases involving suitability, Ponzi schemes, penny stock fraud, failures to supervise, and registration.

 Mr. Gerold received his J.D. degree from Seton Hall Law and his B.S. degree in finance from Villanova University.
 Prior to attending law school, Mr. Gerold was a registered representative, having passed the Series 7 and 63 securities exams.
 Mr. Gerold is admitted to the bar in New Jersey and New York.